-The majority of our revenue is generated from monthly service revenues and related professional services from the sale of the LivePerson services.
+The majority of our revenue is generated from monthly service revenues and related professional services from the sale of LivePerson services.
 Because we provide our application as a service, we follow the provisions of ASC 605-10-S99, "Revenue Recognition" and 605-25, "Revenue Recognition with Multiple-Element Arrangements."
-We charge a monthly fee, which varies by service and client usage.
-The majority of our larger clients also pay a professional services fee related to implementation.
-We defer these implementation fees and associated direct costs and recognize them ratably over the expected term of the client relationship upon commencement of the hosting services.
-We may also charge professional service fees related to additional training, business consulting and analysis in support of the LivePerson services.
+We charge a monthly fee, which varies by type of service, the level of client usage and website traffic, and in some cases, the number of orders placed via our online engagement solutions.